The Best Banana Spice Cake Recipe

 For the spice cake

 - Ripe bananas: The riper the better!
-The best bananas for this recipe are the ones that have turned totally brown because they have so much flavor – they are also the easiest to mash.
+The best bananas for this recipe are the ones that have turned totally brown because they have so much flavor.
+Overripe bananas are also the easiest to mash.

 - Pure vanilla extract: Vanilla adds another layer of flavor to the cake and compliments the sweet banana flavor.